-We recognise that pupils with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group, including;
+We recognise that pupils with special educational needs (SEND) and disabilities can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse and neglect in this group, including:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - pupils being more prone to peer group isolation than other pupils; - the potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - communication barriers and difficulties in overcoming these barriers. - Any reports of abuse involving children with SEND will require close liaison with the DSL (or deputy) and the SENCO.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - Pupils being more prone to peer group isolation than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and/or - Communication barriers and difficulties in overcoming these barriers. - Any reports of abuse involving children with SEND will require close liaison with the DSL or DDSL and the SENCO.

 We offer extra pastoral support for pupils with SEN and disabilities.
-This may include support from our SENCO, our Safeguarding and Inclusion Lead and our Social Communication Department staff.
-We also have a range of 1:1 and group social provisions provided by our Teaching Assistants and Safeguarding and Inclusion Lead

-Additional support to both children and families is provided as per the need of individual cases.
+This includes our SENCO, Pastoral Lead and our Social Communication Department staff.
+Additional support to both children and families, as per the need of individual cases.